cg-istanbul/summer-school2025/index.md

 title: "Topics in Algebraic and Geometric Combinatorics"
 description: "June 23-27, 2025 | Feza Gürsey Center for Physics and Mathematics"
 ---
+---

+### Important Update

+Starting from **Tuesday, June 24**, all remaining lectures of the summer school will take place at the **Mathematics Department Lounge**, located at **Boğaziçi University South Campus**, instead of the Feza Gürsey Center.

+Please also note the **updated lecture times**:

+- **Morning sessions**: 10:00 – 13:00
+- **Afternoon sessions**: 14:30 – 17:30

+An email has already been sent to all participants.
+If you need help locating the new venue, feel free to contact us.

+---

 ## About
 This summer school offers introductory lectures on **poset combinatorics** and **symmetric group representations**, aimed at graduate and advanced undergraduate students.